 End of the World 2018

-These future theorists read a passage of the Bible and since they do not have breadth of knowledge nor a strong understanding of the Bible, they make predictions that are contradicted by the Bible.
+These future theorists read a passage of the Bible and since they do not have breadth of knowledge and an accurate understanding of the Bible, they make predictions that are contradicted by the Bible.
 In recent years these theorists have pointed us to spectacular signs in connection with passages in the Bible that supposedly prove the rapture is near and the end of the world is imminent.
 We have heard that the planet called Nibiru would crash into Earth.
 Some have claimed that “codes in the Bible suggest the end of the world is imminent.”
 Some of the theorists add blood moons and other celestial alignments that are to support their conclusions.
 Then these theorists add passages from the book of Revelation and make calculations that give us future dates for the expected rapture.

-For example, the Arizona Daily Star reports,
+For example, the Arizona Daily Star reported,

 One theory suggests the end times dates back to astrological constellations appearing on November 23, matching the book of Revelation 12:1-2.
 The passage signals the start of the Rapture and the second coming of Jesus Christ.

 The passage 12:1–2 reads: “And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of 12 stars.
 She was pregnant and was crying out in birth pains and the agony of giving birth.”

 It is thought that Virgo is the woman from the passage.
 On April 23, the sun and moon will be in Virgo, as will Jupiter, which represents the Messiah.